-The development of the existing network provides an important opportunity to encourage people to enjoy the delights of our waterways, thereby contributing to our agenda to provide an improved quality of life by encouraging informal outdoor recreation.
+The development of the existing network (for example the replacement of stiles with gates along a 9km stretch of the Welland bank) provides an important opportunity to encourage people to enjoy the delights of our waterways.
+This contributes to our agenda to provide an improved quality of life by encouraging informal outdoor recreation.